Event table columns

 int

-The internal/system-generated identifier of the OWNERSHIP role of the executable.
+The internal/system-generated identifier of the role with OWNERSHIP privilege for the executable.

 1234